Buckle up, America: The Fed plans to sharply boost unemployment

 When rates rise, "Any consumer item that people take on debt to buy — whether that's automobiles or washing machines — gets more expensive," said Josh Bivens, research director at the Economic Policy Institute.

-That means less work for the people making those cars and washing machines, and eventually, layoffs.
+That means less consumer demand for those cars and washing machines, and less work for the people who make them — and eventually, layoffs.
 Other parts of the economy sensitive to interest rates, such as construction, home sales and mortgage refinancing, also slow down, affecting employment in that sector.

 In addition, people travel less, leading hotels to reduce staffing to account for lower occupancy rates.
 Businesses looking to expand — say, a coffee shop chain opening a new branch — are more hesitant to do so when borrowing costs are high.
 And as people spend less on travel, dining out and entertainment, those hoteliers and restaurateurs will have fewer customers to serve and eventually cut back on staff.